Karrer Regiment: Authorized strength

+Soldiers

+The soldiers of the Karrer Regiment were to be recruited from the same manpower source as other Swiss regiments in French service, that is from Swiss, Austrians, Bavarians and Danes.
+Those selected for service at Louisbourg were chosen with particular regard to their physical strength and their technical skill in the building trades, and were enlisted for six-year-periods.
+They made important contributions to the building of the fortress.
+Enlistment records show that the soldiers of the regiment came not only from Switzerland, but also from Germany, Denmark, Lorraine and Montbéliard.
+The bulk of them came from an impoverished background.
+In spite of this, the military records show that the Karrer soldiers physical health was better than the French soldiers at Louisbourg, as they were in less need of hospital care and when subject to hospital treatment were released earlier.

+Number of men serving at Louisbourg and Quebec

 Legal status and privileges

 The officers and men of the regiment did not owe personal allegiance to the King of France; only to the colonel-proprietor, who also signed the officers' commissions.
 The colonel-proprietor had entered a capitulation with the King, through the secretary of state for the navy, in which he put the regiment, its officers and men, into French service.
 It was the colonel-proprietor that had promised collective fidelity for himself and his regiment to the King.
 The capitulation was a legal contract, renewable every ten years, where the terms of both parties were carefully stipulated.
 As a foreign regiment, the regiment enjoyed a number of privileges.
-Liberty of conscience was guaranteed, which meant that protestants could be recruited; protestant officers and men were not obliged to participate in catholic ceremonies.
+Liberty of conscience was guaranteed, which meant that Protestants could be recruited; Protestant officers and men were not obliged to participate in Catholic ceremonies.
 The regiment had its own legal jurisdiction, and its members could only be tried by its own court-martial, even when being accused of crimes against civilians.
 The privileges of the regiment often triggered conflicts with local military and civilian authorities.
 The mutiny of 1744 was an expression of the foreign soldiers will to defend their special status from infringements.